1.6.1 Australian residence - parent or non-parent carer

 - a member of the superannuation scheme established under the Superannuation Act 1990.

-The test is designed to ensure that Commonwealth Government employees working at Australian posts overseas are still Australian residents for tax purposes.
+The test is designed to ensure that Australian Government employees working at Australian posts overseas are still Australian residents for tax purposes.
 If a person is a resident of Australia under this test, the person's spouse and any children under 16 years are also Australian residents for income tax purposes.

-The effect of this test is that current Commonwealth Government employees who are members of the Commonwealth Superannuation Scheme created by the Superannuation Act 1976 or the Public Sector Superannuation Scheme created by the Superannuation Act 1990 are residents of Australia.
+The effect of this test is that current Australian Government employees who are members of the Commonwealth Superannuation Scheme created by the Superannuation Act 1976 or the Public Sector Superannuation Scheme created by the Superannuation Act 1990 are residents of Australia.

 This test does not deem a person who is a member of the Public Sector Superannuation Accumulation Plan Scheme created by the Superannuation Act 2005 to be a resident of Australia.